Brown-University-Library/bell/README.md

     - loris cache (info, source, derivatives) - DONE 8/1/2017
     - thumbnail in fedora & django cache - DONE 8/1/2017

+- delete old bell items from fedora
+    - steps:
+        - make list of bdr pids to delete.
+            - NOTE: do the deletion accession number check as early as possible
+            - NOTE: check whether an object to delete has an image - just update the metadata?
+            - `from tasks import cleanup; cleanup.run_make_bdr_pids_to_delete()`
+            - end result: `m__bdr_delete_pids.json`
-- TODO verify objects to delete, if they have images
+        - manually verify -- with J.C. -- objects to delete, if they have images.
+            - explanation
                 - if an accession number changes, then we would see that as a new object
                 - then the old object (with the old accession number) would need to be deleted
                 - if that object to be deleted has an image, then we might lose the image, because she wouldn't send us the image if it wasn't updated.
                 - so, any items to delete with an image - check with her.
-    - and do this process before we even create any metadata objects.
+            - end result: `m__bdr_delete_pids.json` -- WITH NOTES
+            - status: 2017-Aug-09, in process -- bjd will follow-up with J.C.
+        - manually run deletion.
+            - `from tasks import cleanup; cleanup.run_delete_single_pid_from_bdr( pid )`
+            - end result: `n__bdr_entries_deleted_tracker.json`
+            - old status: 2016-Nov-29: most done weeks ago, did last four from emailing J.C.

 - update the custom-solr-index
     - make solr pids list